Stephen Engblom, Vice President

 Adams also serves on the Board of TransAfrica, where he works closely with Board Chairman Danny Glover and Board member Harry Belafonte.
 He is a passionate cultural advocate.
 He produced “Celebrations of Black History and Labor” programs in Tacoma, which featured cultural and political figures including Danny Glover, Paul Robeson, Jr., Yolanda King (Martin Luther King Jr.’s daughter), hip-hop icon Chuck D, and Betty Shabazz (daughter of Malcolm X).
 He is also executive producer of several documentary films, including one exploring the life of African American writer Langston Hughes, “Hughes’ Dream Harlem,” and “The Black Composers,” which tells the story of African American film score composers.
 Adams is currently involved with a full-length dramatic film exploring the life of labor leader Harry Bridges.
 Adams has resided in San Francisco since 2003.

-Commissioner Adams's term expires in May 2026.
+Commissioner Adams's term expires in May 2030.

-Steven Lee, Commissioner
+Rich Lee, Commissioner

-Commissioner Lee’s term expires in May 2026.
+Commissioner Lee's term expires May 2030.

 Ken McNeely, Commissioner